FOREX-Dollar gains on Fed confidence, rate rise seen sooner

 NEW YORK, Oct 29 (Reuters) - The U.S. dollar surged higher on Wednesday after the Federal Reserve signaled confidence the U.S. economic recovery remained on track while investors started to bet on an interest rate increase sooner than previously expected.

 Language in the Fed’s statement largely dismissed recent financial market volatility and focused on gradually improving labor markets.
-The Fed however did not change its benchmark interest rate but did end its monthly bond purchase program, known as quantitative easing, that was put in place to help keep market interest rates low in order to spur lending and investment.
+The Fed however did not change its benchmark interest rate but did end its monthly bond purchase program that was put in place to help keep market interest rates low in order to spur lending and investment.

 “The dollar-positive move you are seeing right now is relative to where the market was.
 This came in as a more optimistic and more hawkish statement in the fact that it didn’t discuss greater risks to the U.S. overall.
 It didn’t seem to imply there was any real delay from what the Fed has communicated before,” said Richard Cochinos, head of Americas G10 FX strategy at Citi in New York.